hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 When selecting 'Clusters - Login Server Shell Access' you will get a terminal window in a new browser tab.
 You will arrive on one of the Genius login nodes, which you can use as you are used to, including the option to submit jobs to wICE. **(Is this true?
 And will this look like a Genius login node, or will this be generalized to 'Tier2 login node?)**.
 As with the Genius login nodes, this means that this shell is not meant for any calculations.
-If you would like an interactive shell, you should be using the
+If you would like to perform calculations in an interactive shell, you should be using the :ref:`interactive shell app<interactive_shell>`
-:ref:`interactive shell<interactive_shell>`

 Interactive apps
 ----------------